 The Microsoft .NET stack (including Visual C++, Visual C#) and MathWorks' MatLab are two of the larger proprietary choices for developing custom algorithmic trading software.
 Both tools have had significant "battle testing" in the financial space, with the former making up the predominant software stack for investment banking trading infrastructure and the latter being heavily used for quantitative trading research within investment funds.

 Microsoft and MathWorks both provide extensive high quality documentation for their products.
 Further, the communities surrounding each tool are very large with active web forums for both.
-The .NET software allows cohesive integration with multiple languages such as C++, C# and VB, as well as easy linkage to other Microsoft products such as the SQL Server database via LINQ.
+The .NET software allows cohesive integration with multiple languages such as C++, C# and VB.
 MatLab also has many plugins/libraries (some free, some commercial) for nearly any quantitative research domain.

 There are also drawbacks.
 With either piece of software the costs are not insignificant for a lone trader (although Microsoft does provide entry-level version of Visual Studio for free).
 Microsoft tools "play well" with each other, but integrate less well with external code.
 Visual Studio must also be executed on Microsoft Windows, which is arguably far less performant than an equivalent Linux server which is optimally tuned.